tweag/bazel-worker/README.md

 cabal new-test
 ```

-should show off a simple example of builnd `hello.hs` (project root).
+should show off a simple example of building `tests/hello.hs`.

 ## Building